Appian (NASDAQ:APPN) Releases Q2 Earnings Guidance

-A number of research firms recently issued reports on APPN.
-Barclays lowered their target price on Appian from $36.00 to $32.00 and set an underweight rating for the company in a research note on Friday.
-DA Davidson dropped their price objective on shares of Appian from $55.00 to $52.00 and set a buy rating on the stock in a report on Monday, March 4th.
-KeyCorp cut their price objective on shares of Appian from $50.00 to $37.00 and set an overweight rating on the stock in a research report on Friday.
-Citigroup increased their target price on Appian from $48.00 to $52.00 and gave the stock a neutral rating in a report on Friday, March 22nd.
-Finally, William Blair restated an outperform rating on shares of Appian in a report on Wednesday, March 20th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Appian has a consensus rating of Moderate Buy and a consensus target price of $46.43.
+A number of analysts have recently weighed in on APPN shares.
+DA Davidson dropped their price target on Appian from $55.00 to $52.00 and set a buy rating on the stock in a research report on Monday, March 4th.
+Citigroup increased their target price on Appian from $48.00 to $52.00 and gave the stock a neutral rating in a research report on Friday, March 22nd.
+William Blair reissued an outperform rating on shares of Appian in a report on Wednesday, March 20th.
+KeyCorp lowered their price target on shares of Appian from $50.00 to $37.00 and set an overweight rating for the company in a research report on Friday.
+Finally, Barclays cut their price objective on shares of Appian from $36.00 to $32.00 and set an underweight rating on the stock in a research report on Friday.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of Moderate Buy and a consensus price target of $46.43.

 Appian Trading Up 3.1 %

-Appian (NASDAQ:APPN – Get Free Report) last released its earnings results on Thursday, February 15th.
-The company reported ($0.07) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.40) by $0.33.
-The business had revenue of $145.32 million for the quarter, compared to analyst estimates of $140.41 million.
-Appian had a negative return on equity of 146.23% and a negative net margin of 19.20%.
-Equities research analysts anticipate that Appian will post -0.9 EPS for the current fiscal year.
+Appian (NASDAQ:APPN – Get Free Report) last announced its earnings results on Thursday, February 15th.
+The company reported ($0.07) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.33.
+Appian had a negative net margin of 19.20% and a negative return on equity of 146.23%.
+The firm had revenue of $145.32 million during the quarter, compared to analyst estimates of $140.41 million.
+On average, research analysts anticipate that Appian will post -0.9 earnings per share for the current year.

-In other news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of Appian stock in a transaction dated Wednesday, February 21st.
-The shares were sold at an average price of $32.44, for a total value of $12,976,000.00.
-Following the completion of the transaction, the insider now owns 5,890,304 shares of the company’s stock, valued at approximately $191,081,461.76.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-43.60% of the stock is currently owned by insiders.
+In other Appian news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 21st.
+The stock was sold at an average price of $32.44, for a total value of $12,976,000.00.
+Following the completion of the sale, the insider now directly owns 5,890,304 shares in the company, valued at $191,081,461.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Company insiders own 43.60% of the company’s stock.

 Appian Company Profile